MyThemeShopTeam/WP-Review/readme.txt

 7. Percentage Review type

 == Changelog ==

+= v5.0.8 (Oct 3, 2018) =
+* Fixed custom fields are added when review is never enabled

 = v5.0.7 (Sep 29, 2018) =
 * Fixed decimal issue in the total rating value of schema data